bordeltabernacle/bordeltabernacle-hugo/content/post/2016/08/notes-on-linux-environment-variables.md

 Environment variables are a pretty fundamental aspect of working with Linux, and are often assumed knowledge in blog posts and tutorials.
-But they're also one of those things that are so basic they can get overlooked, and I have to admit I've been able to survive using Linux without really knowing how to use and manipulate them.
+But they're also one of those things that are so basic they can get overlooked.
+I have to admit I've been able to survive using Linux for a while now without really knowing how to use and manipulate them.
 So, this is me taking the time to understand them better.

 ## Environment?
 Variable?

-The environment is the configuration that is set up every time you start a new session on your computer, defining how the system operates.
+The environment is the configuration that is set up every time a new session is started on your computer, and defines how the system operates.

 A variable is a way of representing or storing information.
 This is usually achieved using a `KEY` and a corresponding `VALUE`.
 In the case of a traditional